eternalai-org/truly-open-ai/README.md

 We are still building out the Eternal AI DAO.

 Once the DAO is in place, [EAI holders](https://eternalai.org/eai) will oversee the governance and the treasury of the Eternal AI project with a clear mission: to build truly open AI.

+# Contribute to Eternal AI

+Thank you for considering contributing to the source code.
+We welcome contributions from anyone and are grateful for even the most minor fixes.

+If you'd like to contribute to Eternal AI, please fork, fix, commit, and send a pull request for the maintainers to review and merge into the main code base.

 # Communication